Jared Goff: 2022 season

-In the season-opener against the Philadelphia Eagles, Goff threw for 215 yards and two touchdowns, but threw an interception returned for a touchdown as the Lions narrowly lost by a score of 38–35.
+In the season-opener against the Eagles, Goff threw for 215 yards and two touchdowns, but threw an interception returned for a touchdown as the Lions lost by a score of 38–35.
 In the next game against the Washington Commanders, he threw for 256 yards and four touchdowns in a 36–27 victory.
-In the Week 2 game against Washington, Goff produced his sixth straight home game with two or more passing touchdowns, establishing a Lions franchise record.
-On October 2, Goff again threw four touchdowns passes, and this time added a tenure-high 378 passing yards during a 48–45 loss to the Seattle Seahawks.
-Goff finished his second season with the Lions with 4,438 yards, 29 touchdowns, and seven interceptions, starting in all 17 games.
-Goff was named to his third Pro Bowl as an alternative, replacing Super Bowl bound Jalen Hurts.
+In the Week 2 game against the Commanders, Goff produced his sixth straight home game with two or more passing touchdowns, establishing a Lions franchise record.
+Two weeks later, Goff again threw four touchdown passes, and this time added a tenure-high 378 passing yards during a 48–45 loss to the Seahawks.
+Goff finished the 2022 season with the Lions with 4,438 yards, 29 touchdowns, and seven interceptions, starting in all 17 games.
+He was named to his third Pro Bowl as an alternative, replacing the Super Bowl-bound Jalen Hurts.
+Goff was the first Lions quarterback to receive a Pro Bowl selection since Stafford in 2014.
+He was ranked 66th by his fellow players on the NFL Top 100 Players of 2023.

+2023 season: Breaking the Lions' playoff victory drought

+In the NFL Kickoff Game against the Kansas City Chiefs, Goff completed 22-of-35 passes for 253 yards and a touchdown in a narrow 21–20 upset victory.
+The win also improved his record against Patrick Mahomes to 2–0.
+The following week against the Seattle Seahawks, Goff completed 80% of his passes (28-of-35) for 323 yards, three touchdowns, and an interception returned for a touchdown as the Lions lost in overtime, 37–31.
+On the road against the Packers in Week 4, Goff passed for 201 yards with a touchdown and interception as the Lions won 34–20, improving Goff's record to 5–1 in his career against the Packers.
+In Week 6, Goff completed 30-of-44 passes for 353 yards and two touchdowns in a 20–6 win over the Buccaneers, earning NFC Offensive Player of the Week honors.
+Goff and the Lions saw their four-game winning streak come to an end in a 38–6 loss to the Baltimore Ravens, but they rebounded against the Las Vegas Raiders, with Goff throwing for 272 yards, one touchdown, and an interception in a 26–14 victory heading into the bye week.